yochaigal/cairn/cairn-srd.md

 **Willpower** (WIL): Used for saves to persuade, deceive, interrogate, intimidate, charm, provoke, manipulate spells, etc.

 **Saves**
 A save is a roll to avoid bad outcomes from risky choices and circumstances.
 PCs roll a d20 for an appropriate ability score.
-If they roll_equal to or under that ability score_, they pass.
+If they roll equal to or under that ability score, they pass.
 Otherwise, they fail.
 A 1 is always a success, and a 20 is always a failure.

 **Example:** _Bea encounters a group of heavily-armed Goblins standing guard before a tunnel entrance.
 Her player carefully plots a course, recognizing that her 13 DEX makes sneaking past the guards the best option.
 She rolls a d20, and resulting in a 10 – a success!_